craddm/metaSDT/README.md

 devtools::install_github("craddm/metaSDT")

-Note that the command is liable to change!
+Note that the command is liable to change - although hopefully, the results won't!